alisills/data_format_labs/README.md

 3. Create a nested JSON by adding "MedicalHistory" (PastIllness, CurrentMedication).

 4. Show one invalid JSON version and explain the mistake.
+{
+    "PatientID": 9001,
+    "Name": "Rahul",
+    "Age": 29,
+    "IsInsured": true,
+    "Allergies": [
+        "Peanusts",
+        "Dust"
+    ],
+    "MedicalHistory": [
+        "PastIllness": "Flu",
+        "CurrentMedication": "Zoloft"
+    ]
+}

 5. Compare JSON with CSV for storing this data.

+This data is very appropriate to put in a CSV file, however the data can be challenging when the client has multiple inputs for a given category such as allergies.

 6. Highlight why JSON is advantageous in healthcare data exchange.

+JSON is advantageous in healthcare data exchange due to being able to neatly organize massive amounts of data.

 Lab 6.
 Advanced Comparison: JSON vs Other Data Formats